 I remember my doctor saying — in an ominous horror movie tone just weeks before I gave birth — everybody tears.
-While that's not one hundred percent true, it's the rare first-time mom who escapes childbirth without a stitch or two, and some suffer deep lacerations in the form of third or fourth degree tears.
-If you've given birth recently, and are concerned about how things are going down there, here are 6 signs your vaginal stitches aren't healing properly after childbirth, and what you can do to keep the infection from worsening.
+While that's not 100% true, knowing the signs your vaginal stitches aren't healing properly after childbirth was important for me.
+I mean, it's rare for a first-time mom to get through childbirth without a stitch or two, and some suffer deep lacerations in the form of third or fourth degree tears.
+If you've given birth recently, and are concerned about how things are going down there, you're definitely not alone.

 1. The Stitches Smell Foul